Who are we

 I have a keen interest in mental well-being and draw inspiration from expressions of human emotions, as well as from spiritual and psychological growth that results from connections to the natural environment, deep awareness of one’s place in history and affirmation of cultural heritage.
 I am currently undertaking PhD studies.

-I am an interdisciplinary dance/performance research scholar and practitioner.
 I hold a PhD in Interdisciplinary Gender Studies from the University of Leeds, in the United Kingdom.
 My doctoral project, supervised by Dr. Shirley Anne Tate and Dr. Rachel Muers, examined the role of dance and performance as embodied technologies in the worshiping practices of Jamaican Catholic Women.
 I hold MA degree from Katholieke Universiteit Leuven in Belgium in Religious Studies and in Cultures and Development Studies.
 I am interested in points of intersection between religion, gender, migration, race/ethnicity and health.
 While pursuing my doctoral degree at the University of Leeds, in 2012, I collaborated with theoretical physicist Jiannis Pachos and professional dance artist De-Napoli Clarke on the performance research project Break-in Point.
 The project, with its first phase completed, is an exploration of the relationship between human emotions and quantum physics.
 In 2011, I joined forces with Ronald Cummings, Nalini Mohabir, Ameena Al-Rasheed, and Shirley Anne Tate in the creation and performance of Mother Libation, an evening of original stories about mothers and grandmothers of Africa and the African Diaspora.
 In 2010, I collaborated with professional dance artists Leonora Statpleton and Pauline Mayers on Triad of Women, a project designed to use dance performance as a means to bring community into conversation around critical social and economic issues.
 In 2017 I took up the position of Visiting Scholar at the Institute of Religion, Culture, and Public Life at Columbia University in New York City.

 I trained professionally as a dancer in New York City with master teachers Ana Marie Forsythe, Cecila Marta, Milton Meyers, Joan Peters, Michael Vernon, and Lavinia Williams and performed with various companies including Urban Bush Woman Dance Company, Forces of Nature, DanceBrazil, Liz Lerman Dance Exchange and Bill T. Jones/Arnie Zane Dance Company.
 As a theatre artist I trained with Dale Robert McClausland and at the Terry Schreiber Studies and have been a member of Jomandi Productions, Portobello Theater, New York Theatre Ensemble, and The Production Company.